 This medicine bottle in the background of a photo has light reflecting off it.
 This is a point source which has become a circle when it became out of focus.
-The image on the right has zoomed into that point source, and shows that the diameter is about 18 (distance between black dots).
+The image on the right has zoomed into that point source, and shows that the diameter is about 18 pixels (the distance between the black dots).

-Note that we have placed the black dots approximately in the middle of the blurred edges (ie. between the blue dots).
-To zoom into the image, you need to use another program such as Photoshop or Paint Shop Pro.
+Note that we have placed the black dots approximately in the middle of the blurred edges (i.e. between the blue dots).

-You might need to be quite observant in looking for point sources.
 This image of some trees in the background of a photo has a point source.
 If you look carefully, it is in the bottom left of the image.

 Here is another difficult one.
 There are three point sources in this blurred picture of a car’s license plate.
 Can you see them?
 The diameter of the point sources determine the Blur Width setting to use in Focus Magic (see Tutorials).